SueMottet/Pewlett-Hackard-Analysis/README.md

 * A PH-EmplyeeDB database was created in pgAdmin
 * Tables for the data were created in the pgAdmin database and keys were set using Postgres SQL
 * Data was imported into the tables from the .csv files.
-* Queries were run looking ate retirement eligiblity and some analysis summary data table were created and also exported to csv
+* Queries were run looking ate retirement eligiblity and some analysis summary data tables were created and also exported to .csv files
 ### Technical Database Analysis of Employee Retirement